 Public Hearing #2 - 04/10/2024, 6:00 p.m. at The Clifton Chenier Center, Building C Auditorium, 220 W Willow Street, Lafayette, LA.
 Invitations were submitted to the LCG Council and Administration on 03/14/2024.
 A public notice was published in the 03/24/2024 edition of the Lafayette Daily Advertiser.
 Email updates were sent to interested parties on 04/01/2024.
-At the hearing, LCG-CDP announced its recommendations to the LCG Council for federal entitlement funding, outlined the remainder of the Program Year 2024 planning schedule, and announced the goals and projects we decided to implement.
+The hearing aimed to discuss the CDP's recommendations to the LCG Council for federal entitlement funding and the remainder of the Program Year 2024 planning schedule.

-Transportation and translators for disabled and/or non-English speaking persons were available for both public hearings by contacting LCG-CDP one week prior to each hearing.
+Transportation and translators for disabled and/or non-English speaking persons were available for both public hearings by contacting the CDP one week before each hearing.